 Bjork Ostrom: What does that process look like?

 Susan Wenner Jackson: Well essentially, depending on what type of program, or software, or service you’re using to pin.
 With Ahalogy, once you pin something once in our system, it’s always there.
 You can always go back, grab it, and schedule it to pin it again either to a different board with a different description, et cetera.
 If you’re just pinning from Pinterest, you could literally just go to the pin, click on it to repin it, and then choose one of your other boards that you’d want it to go on.

 Then you can also like I said change the description a little bit.
-Maybe juice it up with more relevant key words that make sense for whatever that holiday or that thing that’s coming up that you’re trying to capitalize on.
+Maybe juice it up with more relevant keywords that make sense for whatever that holiday or that thing that’s coming up that you’re trying to capitalize on.
 The key is really to pay attention to the pins that do well.
-That’s something at Ahalogy we really focused on a lot is performance of pins, because a very small percentage of all the pins on Pinterest drive the majority of the traffic.
-You can probably find that even in your own.
+That’s something at Ahalogy we really focused on a lot is the performance of pins, because a very small percentage of all the pins on Pinterest drives the majority of the traffic.
+You can probably find that even on your own.

 Bjork Ostrom: Yes absolutely, it’s like the 80/20 rule, except that it’s the 90/10 rule.

 Susan Wenner Jackson: It’s like the 92/8.
 You don’t want to keep beating the dead horse with these pins that just never seemed to get any traction.
 You really want to focus on the ones that you know are going to do well.
 They’ve done well.
 Pinterest is getting more and more credence to the pins that have performed well over a longer period of time.